Genetic Algorithm Applications and Limitations

 Learn about the applications and future directions of genetic programming.

-At this point in the genetic programming series (GP), we've learned about what genetic programming is and how it represents information, how genetic operators work in evolutionary algorithms, and worked through evolving a sorting program through symbolic regression.
+At this point in the genetic programming (GP) series, we've learned about what genetic programming is and how it represents information, how genetic operators work in evolutionary algorithms, and worked through evolving a sorting program through symbolic regression.

 Here, we'll take a high-level look at what this technology can accomplish as it develops.

-In order to understand this final chapter of our series, let's remember a XOR example we discussed in the first part of this series:
+To understand this final chapter of our series, let's remember an XOR example we discussed in the first part of this series:

 A perfect solution to the XOR problem discovered by GP: (defun program () (AND (OR X1 X2) (NOT (AND X1 X2) ) ) )